BishopFox/asminject/docs/examples-python-extract-and-decompile.md

 Often, using a standard Python decompilation tool such as [Decompyle++](https://github.com/zrax/pycdc), [Uncompyle6](https://github.com/rocky/python-uncompyle6), or [Decompyle3](https://github.com/rocky/python-decompile3) against files on disk (e.g. `.pyc` files) will meet your needs.
 If so, you should probably go ahead and do that.
 But sometimes those tools can't parse the files you have access to, or the content no longer exists on disk and is only present in memory.

 The `tools/python` directory of the `asminject.py` repository contains a Python script named `recursive_marshal.py` that will attempt to dump just about everything it can about a Python (including PyInstaller-generated binary) process.
 It is hardcoded to write output to a directory tree beginning with `/tmp/marshalled`, so edit the `recursive_marshal_base_dir` variable if you'd like it to go somewhere else.
-For legacy Python 2 processes, you should use `recursive_marshal-27.py` instead, but it may require modifications to work with Python versions prior to 2.7.
+It should work with both Python 2 and 3, although it may require modifications for older minor releases.

 Transform the script into a giant one-liner and then pass it to `asminject.py`, e.g.: